Rhode Island New Employer Information

 - To find out more about EFTPS, please read our article, “What Is EFTPS?”

 - Rhode Island new employers will need to register their business with the state of Rhode Island to obtain a state income tax (SIT) account with the Department of Taxation, and a state unemployment insurance (SUI) account with the Department of Labor and Training, as well as other business taxes.

-- Employers in Rhode Island will receive a new State Unemployment Tax Assessment (SUTA) rate every year, and will be notified in late December of their individual tax rate.
+- Employers in Rhode Island will receive a new State Unemployment Tax Assessment (SUTA) rate every year and will be notified of their individual tax rate.